testcontainers/testcontainers-rs/README.md

 To not make it too inconvenient, the meta crate `testcontainers` cannot strictly follow semver.
 Thus you are encouraged to at least depend on the minor version of the library, i.e. `X.Y`.
-If you are interested in the versioning approach, chosen by this crate, checkout the [release guide](./RELEASING.md).
+If you are interested in this crate versioning approach, checkout the [release guide](./RELEASING.md).

 ## License